bhardwajRahul/anterra/README.md

     -   Installs Docker and Docker Compose.
     -   Creates a `dockeruser` and sets up directories.
     -   Configures systemd-managed SMB mounts with automatic failover protection (Docker stops if mounts fail).
+    -   Configures USB backup drive mount at `/mnt/backup` (if drive is connected and `backup_drive_uuid` is defined in host_vars).
-    -   Installs and configures Portainer Agent container (exposes port 9001 for remote Portainer management).
+    -   Installs and configures Portainer container for managing Docker stacks.
     -   Fully idempotent - safe to rerun to verify or update configuration.
+Portainer is only deployed on first run; subsequent runs just ensure it's running without pulling new images.
     -   Fetches SSH password from Bitwarden for authentication (requires `docker_pve_ssh_password_uuid` or `docker_pve2_ssh_password_uuid` in vault).

 -   **`setup_media_server.yaml`**: